pslucas0212/dotNet7ForOpenShift/README.md

 ````

-Depending on your hardware, it make several minutes for RHOL to startup.
+Depending on your hardware, it may take several minutes for RHOL to startup.
 Be sure to copy the login information that is displayed in the terminal after starting RHOL.
 See example output below.

 ```
 ...